• Skip to primary navigation

 Domicile

 The rules on domicile are complex and require detailed knowledge of UK tax law and HMRC rules in order to correctly establish UK tax liability.
-It should also be remembered that domicile for tax purposes can be different for domicile under common law.
+It should also be remembered that domicile for tax purposes can be different from domicile under common law.

 Generally, UK inheritance tax is potentially payable on all a person’s assets anywhere in the world if that person was domiciled or deemed to be domiciled in the UK.
-If a person is not domiciled in the UK, UK inheritance tax will only be payable on assets that are sited in the UK.
+If a person is not domiciled in the UK, UK inheritance tax will only be payable on assets that are situated in the UK.

 A person will have deemed domicile in the UK if they were domiciled in the UK within three years of the death (or chargeable transfer), or they were resident in the UK for at least 17 of the last 20 years.